-The guys at her old shop told Marge-stories long after she had gone, long after she left to swing her wrenches alongside Earnest Biggs.
+The guys at her old shop told Marge-stories long after she had gone, long after she left to swing her wrenches alongside Ernest Biggs.

 Shyly, cautiously, he rolled over towards his bedmate, ripping a fart as he did so.
 He reddened, but her laughter and admirable retort put him at ease.

-Even Hugh Heffner had a robe, Earnest realized, but all he had was not-so-whitey-not-so-tighties, and those not within reach.
+Even Hugh Heffner had a robe, Ernest realized, but all he had was not-so-whitey-not-so-tighties, and those not within reach.

-And Earnest, new as he was to having a woman in his room, in his life, Earnest recognized that through her initiative with the clothes gathering she was telling him, with her question she was in fact telling him, that it was time to get dressed and go get her tools.
+And Ernest, new as he was to having a woman in his room, in his life, Ernest recognized that through her initiative with the clothes gathering she was telling him, with her question she was in fact telling him, that it was time to get dressed and go get her tools.

 Outside the department store fitting-room, balanced like a crane, left pant leg dragging dangerously near her one right foot, Ilene Higginbottom was hopping mad, squawking loudly that she’d lost her leg.

 “Oh, yes,” said Ernest, trying to help, “I heard, the accident at the mill…”

 “No, I’ve lost my prosthetic leg, it’s disappeared while I was trying on pants; I set it down and now I can’t find it.”

 Just then an apologetic sales clerk appeared and presented the leg to Ilene Higginbottom, explaining that she had taken it from the fitting room thinking it was meant for a stocking display.

 “You met Ilene Higginbottom, the woman who is suing the mill where she worked for the loss of her leg?”
 Marge asked when Ernest shared the story with her that evening.
 “I’ve been following that case; you know, she may not have a leg to stand on if it goes to court.”